dependabot/dependabot-core/pub/README.md

 try to determine the right release based on the sdk constraints and the list of available releases:

-* The latest stable release that matches the sdk constraints will be chosen
+* The latest stable release that matches the SDK constraints will be chosen
 * If there is no stable release it will choose the newest beta that matches the SDK constraints.